KapishRastogi/Short_Story_Generator/README.md

 The API key in the above code is disabled since i have uploaded it in github.

-If you are not able to use the API Key even after creating it then you need to make a new account, since free API keys is only avaible till 3 months after creation of your account.
+If you are not able to use the API Key even after creating it then you need to make a new OpenAI account, since free API keys is only avaible till 3 months after creation of your OpenAI account.